kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

 - In general we require the caller to be clear and specify all the params.
 - Functions catch defaultitis when the programmer is lazy and wants to change the behavior of a function without changing all the callers and unit tests.
-Resist this urge! grep is friend. pycharm does this refactoring automatically.
+Resist this urge! `grep` is friend.
+Pycharm does this refactoring automatically.

 ### Explicitly bind default parameters